Running Batch jobs in J2SE applications

 </job>

-In this simple JSL file we are executing a Batchlet named “sampleBatchlet” as part of “step1” which takes also two properties.
-We will use these properties to copy a file from a source to a destination.
+In this simple JSL file we are executing a Batchlet as part of “step1” which takes as input a property.
+We will use the “say” Property to call our HelloWorldBatchlet.

 Defining the Batchlet